tangjm/data-engineering-notes/public/SQL/exercises/fav_exercises.md

 - 12
 - 18
 - 19
+- 20 (case insensitive regex pattern matching with ~*)
 - 22
 - 23

-20 - stuck
-24 - interesting alternative to the SQLHabit solution 25 - stuck
+- 24 (interesting alternative to the SQL Habit solution)
-26 - not sure what the question is asking for
-27 - really neat solution
+- 27 - really neat solution)
+- 49 (good for window functions)
+- 54 (question is not the clearest but great for working with time stamps and time zones)

+Blocked

+25
+26
+31
+32
+36
+44
+46 (How do we subtract timestamps?)
+47 (How do we subtract timestamps?)
+48 (unattempted)
+50 (2 attempts - there's probably an error with the solution) 55

 ```latex {cmd=true hide=true}